Types of Welding Joints and Welds – Color Graphics

 Used for special groove joint designs, the radius used to form the shape of a j- or u-groove weld joint is the groove radius (Figure 10).

-The separation between the members to be joined at the root of the joint is the root opening, or root gap.
+The separation between the members to be joined at the root of the joint is the root opening or root gap.

-The specifications for bevel angle, groove angle, and root opening for a joint are based on the welding process, the base metal thickness, and the type of welding joint used.
+The specifications for bevel angle, groove angle, and root opening for a joint are based on the welding procedure, the base metal thickness, and the type of welding joint used.
 Gas welding usually requires a larger groove angle than arc welding.

 The root opening must accommodate the diameter of the filler material, which is chosen based on the base metal thickness and the welding position.
 An adequate root opening is important for proper root penetration.

 Root penetration refers to the distance the weld metal extends into the root joint.
-It’s measured on the centerline of the root cross section (Figure 11).
+It’s measured on the centerline of the root cross-section (Figure 11).

 The minimum depth a groove or flange weld extends from its face into a joint, exclusive of reinforcement.